 The name of the Ku Klux Klan was derived from the Greek word kyklos, meaning “circle,” and the Scottish-Gaelic word “clan,” which was probably chosen for the sake of alliteration.
 Under a platform of philosophized white racial superiority, the group employed violence as a means of pushing back Reconstruction and its enfranchisement of African Americans.
-Former Confederate General Nathan Bedford Forrest was the KKK’s first grand wizard; in 1869, he unsuccessfully tried to disband it after he grew critical of the Klan’s excessive violence.
+Former Confederate General Nathan Bedford Forrest was the KKK’s first grand wizard.
+In 1869, he unsuccessfully tried to disband it after he grew critical of the Klan’s excessive violence.

 In a few Southern states, Republicans organized militia units to break up the Klan.
-In 1871, the Ku Klux Act passed Congress, authorizing President Ulysses S. Grant to use military force to suppress the KKK.
+In 1871, the Ku Klux Act passed by Congress, authorizing President Ulysses S. Grant to use military force to suppress the KKK.
 The Ku Klux Act resulted in nine South Carolina counties being placed under martial law and thousands of arrests.
-In 1882, the U.S. Supreme Court declared the Ku Klux Act unconstitutional, but by that time Reconstruction had ended and the KKK had faded away.
+In 1882, the U.S. Supreme Court declared the Ku Klux Act unconstitutional, but by that time Reconstruction had ended and the KKK receded for the time being.

 READ MORE: How 'The Birth of a Nation' Revived the Ku Klux Klan